ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

-All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the MiniLift line in the coming years. <br><br>
+All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the Minilift line in the coming years. <br><br>

 **Safety standards** <br>
-User safety is Minilift's primary concern.
-Minilift line elevators meet all American vertical accessibility standards.
-In particular, the Minilift line fits into the DoJ's ADA (Americans with Disabilities Act) and the 2010 ADA Standards for Accessible Design "2010 Standards" or "Standards".
+**User safety** is the main concern of the Minilift engineering team.
+Minilift elevators meet **all American vertical accessibility standards**.
+In particular, the Minilift line fits into the **DoJ's ADA (Americans with Disabilities Act)** by following the **2010 ADA Standards for Accessible Design**.

 The 2010 Standards set minimum requirements - both scoping and technical - for newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities. <br><br>